ndundastevn/HRPal/README.md

 php artisan migrate

-Use code with caution.

 Start the development server:
 Bash

 npm run serve

-Use code with caution.

     This will start the Laravel development server, making the application accessible at http://localhost:8000 (or the port specified in your configuration).

 Project Structure:

-(Provide a clear overview of the directory structure, highlighting key folders and files)

 Deployment:

-(Provide specific instructions for deploying the application to a production environment, considering hosting options, configuration requirements, and security best practices)

 Contributing: